 […]

 All these distinctions lead to a fundamental difference in level of commitment.
 Financial capital is footloose by nature; production capital has roots in an area of competence and even in a geographic region.
-Financial capital will flee danger; production capital has to face every challenge by holding fast, ducking down or innovatnig its way forward or sideways.
-Yet, though the notion of progress and innovation is associated with production capital – and rightly so – ironically when it comes to radical change, incumbent production capital can become conservative and then it is the role of financial capital (whether from family, banks or ‘angels’) to enable the rise of the new entreprepreneurs.
+Financial capital will flee danger; production capital has to face every challenge by holding fast, ducking down or innovating its way forward or sideways.
+Yet, though the notion of progress and innovation is associated with production capital – and rightly so – ironically when it comes to radical change, incumbent production capital can become conservative and then it is the role of financial capital (whether from family, banks or ‘angels’) to enable the rise of the new entrepreneurs.

 […]